adamgate/dotfiles/README.md

 # config-files
-My config files for various things on various operating systems.
+This repo is a catch-all for various configs on various operating systems.
 This repository contains:

 - My custom neovim configuration
 - Custom QMK keymaps I programmed for several keyboards